Dictionary » Positive Words » Resurrect – Meaning, Definition, Synonyms and Antonyms

 Etymology

-• The word “resurrect” comes from the Latin word resurrectus, the past participle of resurgere, which means “to rise again.”
+• The word “resurrect” comes from the Latin word resurrectus, the past participle of resurgere, meaning “to rise again.”

 • Resurgere is formed from re- (again) and surgere (to rise).

-• The word entered English in the early 14th century with strong religious connotations.
+• The term entered English in the early 14th century, initially with strong religious connotations.

 Example Sentences: